vahidalvandi/v2ray-docker-compose/README.md

 This **highly recommended** solution is stable and easy to set up.
 Using the Outline Manager app, you can setup servers, create and manage users and track their traffic.
-It supports **Shadowsocks** protocol and offers the user-friendly Outline client application.
+It supports **Shadowsocks** protocol and offers the user-friendly Outline Client application for users.

 Read more: [Outline Bridge Server](https://github.com/miladrahimi/outline-bridge-server)